-No, none of the racetams have been proven to trigger addictive behavior in animals or humans.
-If you do decide to take any of the racetams for extended periods of time, you will be at risk of developing a tolerance to the chemicals, so cycle off your racetam every 8 weeks.
+No, based on our research, none of the racetams have been proven to trigger addictive behavior in animals or humans.
+If you do decide to take any of the racetams for extended periods of time, you will be at risk of developing a tolerance to the chemicals, so cycling is recommended.

-When looking for compounds to supplement your racetam use, you can’t miss if you combine any kind of racetam with a good choline source like Alpha GPC.
+When looking for compounds to supplement your racetam use, experts often suggesting to combine any kind of racetam with a good choline source like Alpha GPC or Cognizin.
 In essence, the two compounds will have a synergistic effect on each other, which means the effect of one or the other will be slightly magnified.

 When talking about the longevity of a drug’s effects, the measuring stick usually used is the half-life of a drug.
 Half-life is the amount of time it takes for the amount or concentration of a drug to drop by one half.
 Now, let’s take a look at the half-lives of our racetams: